 26 aspiring leaders from around the globe joined ex-England football manager Graham Taylor, Stuttgart Ballet’s Reid Anderson and Scottish Leadership CEO Zoe van Zwanenberg.
 With funding support from the Cultural Leadership Programme, seven of these individuals went on to take part in placements shadowing artistic leaders in dance organisations around the globe.

-DanceEast hosted a mini Rural Retreat for these seven individuals and their host artistic directors at the Jerwood DanceHouse, Ipswich, including Tamara Rojo who became Artistic Director at English National Ballet.
+DanceEast hosted a mini Rural Retreat for these seven individuals and their host artistic directors at the Jerwood DanceHouse, Ipswich, including Tamara Rojo who became Artistic Director of English National Ballet.

 26 current, emerging and aspiring dance leaders from all over the world came together.
 Amongst them were Christopher Hampson, the new Artistic Director of Scottish Ballet and Birmingham Royal Ballet’s principal dancer Robert Parker, whose appointment as the new artistic director of Elmhurst School for Dance was announced in September 2011.

 2013 – The Future is Now